 THE NEW YORK TIMES

 roles: archival research, editing

-As the video's producer, I interviewed multiple presidential debate historians and watched way, way too many presidential debates (across six decades) to select and pull all the archival footage.
+I interviewed presidential debate historians and sifted through six decades of presidential debates to collect the archival footage.
 Then I edited the video with Jonah Kessel.

 THE NEW YORK TIMES

-As the field producer, I traveled to Flagstaff, AZ to interview Stephanie and work with our DP Elliot DeBruyn to shoot b-roll.
-I also found all the archival sound for the video.
+As the field producer, I traveled to Flagstaff, AZ to interview Stephanie and worked with our DP Elliot DeBruyn to shoot b-roll at a gym, doctor's office, and running trail.
+I also found all the archival sound.

+THE NEW YORK TIMES